Pulsating Components in Binary and Multiple Stellar Systems --- A Catalog of Oscillating Binaries: Statistics and Open Questions

 \section{Statistics and Open Questions}

-Based on the catalog, several statistics were made in Table\,1 and Figs.3--5.
-We address such stellar systems' observational implication to stellar evolutionary theory by gathering the interesting topics and open questions from publications (Lampens 2006 and others) as followings: \begin{enumerate} \item How can binarity modify the pulsation properties? in what manner?
+Based on the catalog, several statistics were made in Table\,1 and Figs.3--6.
+We address such stellar systems' observational implication to stellar evolutionary theory by gathering the interesting topics and open questions from publications (Lampens 2006 and others) as followings: \begin{enumerate} \item How can binarity modify the pulsation properties? in what manner? e.g. how binary tidal interactions affect pulsations when compared to the single-star case.

 \item How can binarity/multiplicity help to identify the pulsation modes?
 Regarding that the amplitude and phase of the pulsating mode change during an eclipse (Breger 2005), the eclipse mapping technique was attempted by e.g. Reed et al.\,(2005), B\'{\i}r\'{o} \& Nuspl (2011) and the direct fitting of spherical harmonics by Latkovi\'{c} \& B\'{\i}r\'{o}\,(2008).